 When Do You Sign Up for the Spring SAT classes?

 The enrollment process will begin in November.
-There will be morning and afternoon classes to prepare for the March SAT test and May SAT test.
-Last year, we had both morning and afternoon classes for both the March SAT test and May SAT test
+There will be morning and afternoon classes to prepare for the March SAT test and ONLY morning classes for the May SAT test.

 Does The Class Focus on Testing Taking or Content?

 The Old SAT had lots of content that was independent of high school content and was more of an aptitude test than an achievement test.
 It also penalized students for incorrect answers.
 There were many strategies to address these issues.
 The New SAT test is based on the Common Core standards and does not penalize students for incorrect answers.
 Because of these changes, it has become more of an Achievement Test and learning and practicing the content is now more important than strategies.

 How Do Donations to Pay for the Class Work?